AKA (Also Known As): Ancestors Who Changed Their Names

-In the article Name-Changing Since the Civil War: A Case Study of Three USCT Regiments from South Carolina, John Raymond Gourdin examines the reasons for name-changing among U.S.C.T. veterans.
-Gourdin draws from data extracted from nearly 400 pension records of the 103rd, 104th and 128th U.S. Colored Infantry Regiments to inform his discussion.
-We recommend viewing the above article to learn more about name changing among USCT veterans.
+In his book Borrowed Identity : 128th United States Colored Troops : Multiple-name Usage by Black Civil War Veterans Who Served With Union Regiments Organized in South Carolina, John Raymond Gourdin examines the reasons for name-changing among U.S.C.T. veterans.
+Gourdin draws from data extracted from pension records of the 128th U.S. Colored Infantry Regiment to inform his discussion.
+We recommend reading the above book to learn more about name changing among USCT veterans .

 We will add to the table below as we discover new records so please check back often.
 If you would like to contribute information to this page, please contact us!

 |Aiken, Joseph||Pinckney, Joseph||Joseph Aiken aka Joseph Pinckney Civil War Pension Application, Co.
 C 33rd USCT||Free Spotlight on Fold3.com|